pulumi/registry/themes/default/content/registry/packages/aws/_index.md

 The AWS provider must be configured with credentials to deploy and update resources in AWS; see [Installation & Configuration](./installation-configuration/) for instructions.

 **New to Pulumi and AWS?** [Get started with AWS using our tutorial](/docs/get-started/aws).

-{{% notes %}}
-Pulumi has a new AWS provider: the [Pulumi AWS Native Provider](/registry/packages/aws-native).
-AWS Native gives you same-day access to all new AWS resources and includes coverage of all resources in the [AWS Cloud Control API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/).

-Consider trying [AWS Native](/registry/packages/aws-native) if you need AWS resources that aren't available in this provider.
-{{% /notes %}}

 ## Example